-PF614-201 is a randomized, double-blind, placebo-controlled study of PF614 to evaluate the onset of analgesia following administration of a single oral dose of PF614 in healthy male subjects in an experimental pain model (cold pressor test [CPT]).
-This study was initiated in September of 2023 and will enroll up to 15 subjects.
-The Treatment Phase will consist of 2 treatment periods; PF614 50 mg or placebo.
-The CPT, pharmacodynamic (PD), and safety assessments will be conducted prior to dosing and for 6 hours after each study drug administration.
-Data is expected by December 2023.
+PF614-201 was a randomized, double-blind, placebo-controlled study of PF614 50 and 100 mg to evaluate the onset of analgesia following administration of a single oral dose of PF614 in healthy male subjects in an experimental pain model (cold pressor test [CPT]).
+This study was initiated in September of 2023 and enrolled 16 subjects.
+The Treatment Phase consisted of 2 treatment periods; PF614 50 mg or 100 mg versus placebo.
+The CPT, pharmacodynamic (PD), and safety assessments was be conducted prior to dosing and for 6 hours after each study drug administration.
+This study was the first to successfully demonstrate the efficacy of PF614.
+Data was reported December 2023, stating the time-of-onset of pain relief from both doses of PF614 was identified, and PF614 did decrease the intensity of pain.